 - Provide a variety of learning opportunities and resources, which facilitate the integration of theory and practice, to safely and effectively support students to confidently achieve the seven platforms and associated skills annexes of the NMC (2018) Future Nurse Standards of Proficiency for Registered Nurses.
-Ensuring eligibility to register with the NMC, as a Registered Nurse: Adult, Children's, or Mental Health; - 2.
-Develop competent, compassionate, autonomous, and accountable professionals, who are fit for purpose, who practice in accordance with NMC (2018) The Code: Professional Standards or Practice and Behaviour for Nurses and Midwives; - 3.
-Ensure the public are safeguarded and protected, by empowering students to recognise the need to raise concerns when patient safety is put at risk; - 4.
-Facilitate the development of contemporary knowledge, skills, and attributes to meet the holistic, person-centred care needs of individuals from across the life-span on the healthillness continuum.
+Ensuring eligibility to register with the NMC, as a Registered Nurse (Adult, Children's, or Mental Health).
+For the Nurse Degree Apprentices, this will also include the Registered Nurse Degree (2018) Apprenticeship Standard; - 2.
+Develop competent, compassionate, autonomous, and accountable professionals, who are fit for purpose, who practice in accordance with NMC (2018) The Code: Professional Standards or Practice and Behaviour for Nurses, Midwives and Nursing Associates; - 3.
+Ensure the public are safeguarded and protected, by empowering students to recognise the need to raise concerns when patient safety is put at risk;

+- 4. Facilitate the development of contemporary knowledge, skills, and attributes to meet the holistic, person-centred care needs of individuals from across the life-span on the health-illness continuum.
 Additionally, developing the applied knowledge and advanced technical skills required to meet the complex needs of individuals and their families from their chosen field of nursing; - 5.
 Empower and support students to become resilient, caring, reflective, life-long learners, applying a wide-range of evidence-based knowledge to underpin their professional practice in evolving and diverse healthcare environments; - 6.
 Develop nurses who are aware of key health priorities, recognising their role in promoting health and preventing ill-health, by empowering individuals and communities to manage and be responsible for their own health, behaviours, and choices; - 7.
 Promote a diverse range of communication and relationship management skills, that facilitate partnership working with patients, their families and the wider health and social care team, supporting equal access to high quality care; - 8.
-Foster leadership, clinical reasoning and decision-making skills needed to effectively manage and delegate nursing care/interventions, to be a proactive, equal member of inter-disciplinary teams and contribute to the development, delivery, and evaluation of safe, effective, highquality care provision;

-9. Promote non-judgemental, equitable and anti-discriminatory practice, providing highquality care that respects dignity and is delivered compassionately, prioritising the needs of patients and their families, taking account of their circumstances, characteristics, and preferences.
+Foster leadership, clinical reasoning and decision-making skills needed to effectively manage and delegate nursing care/interventions, to be a proactive, equal member of inter-disciplinary teams and contribute to the development, delivery, and evaluation of safe, effective, high-quality care provision; - 9.
+Promote non-judgemental, equitable and anti-discriminatory practice, providing high quality care that respects dignity and is delivered compassionately, prioritising the needs of patients and their families, taking account of their circumstances, characteristics, and preferences.